elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 Rather than selecting one program after which to pattern ourselves in a cookie-cutter fashion we chose to instead dissect each program and take only the elements which we felt best resonated with our audience — and that we had a chance of effectively emulating.

-That is, it did us no good to strive to set up the program up as the onramp to the Silicon Valley elite and a bevy of investors — because we didn’t have the access that would have enabled this.
+That is, it did us no good to strive to set up the program as the onramp to the Silicon Valley elite and a bevy of investors — because we didn’t have the access that would have enabled this.
 Instead, we took only the parts of each program we had the ingredients to effectively recreate.
 - - -

 # Introduction
-The PIE methodology has been tested, refined, and proven in Portland over an eight-year period.
-During that time, the program implementing that methodology has fostered the growth of [a number of companies](http://www.piepdx.com/#press-section), such as AppFog, AppThwack, Cloudability, Little Bird, Lytics, Outdoor Project, Simple, Supportland/Placemaker, Switchboard, Uncorked Studios, and Urban Airship, to name a few.

-Our alumni have collectively attracted hundreds of millions of dollars in venture capital and created more than 1,000 well-paying employment opportunities.
-Just as important, the program has helped educate a new generation of entrepreneurs — whether the businesses those entrepreneurs were originally pursuing have succeeded or not.
+The approaches and paths to prosperity shared in this playbook reflect the lived experience of entrepreneurs who have successfully navigated their way through existing systems or who have blazed new trails.
+These lessons have been learned through direct application of these methods, interviews, and through wisdom shared by elders.

+The Permissionless Prosperity Playbook is centered on the experiences of entrepreneurs who have been excluded from traditional paths to prosperity.
+Black, indigenous, people of color (BIPOC) and immigrant communities have faced barriers to success that white Americans take for granted.
+These barriers include generational poverty, inability to access working capital, lack of affordable commercial space, blighted or unsafe neighborhood conditions in their community, and many more.

+Many entrepreneurs have found their way towards defining and achieving prosperity despite the overwhelming barriers they’ve had to navigate.
+They have been able to achieve prosperity without the permission of gatekeepers.
+They have been able to accomplish this by focussing on their assets rather than their barriers.

-We firmly believe that the techniques and methods PIE has developed are a means of creating communities of trust and accelerating creative output in ways that are applicable to a vast spectrum of entrepreneurial communities.
+We firmly believe that the techniques and methods represented in the Permissionless Prosperity Playbook are a means of creating communities of trust and accelerating creative output in ways that are applicable to a vast spectrum of entrepreneurial communities.

 We sincerely hope that our mistakes, happy accidents, and successes prove valuable to you and your communities as you work to build the support infrastructure that gives your entrepreneurs the best chance of success.

-Welcome to the PIE Cookbook.
+Welcome to the Permissionless Prosperity Playbook.

 ## What this is not
 Before we get into what the PIE Cookbook *is* it might be helpful to explain what the PIE Cookbook is not.